alexanderkiel/glassfish-elasticsearch/README.markdown

 * build the project with _lein uberjar_ and
 * call _sh index-access-log.sh_ which will tell you which arguments are required.

+Note: You will need at least lein 1.5.2.

 [1]: <http://httpd.apache.org/docs/2.0/logs.html>
 [2]: <http://www.elasticsearch.org/guide/reference/mapping/>